-Breast Infrared Imaging – A New Partner in Early Breast Cancer Detection.
+Breast Infrared Imaging/Thermography – A New Partner in Early Breast Cancer Detection.

-- Breast Infrared Imaging uses no radiation and poses absolutely NO health risks to the patient.
+- Breast thermography uses no radiation and poses absolutely NO health risks to the patient.

-- Infrared Imaging is capable of viewing women that have large, dense, fibrocystic breasts, or nursing mothers.
+- It is capable of viewing women that have large, dense, fibrocystic breasts, or nursing mothers.

-- Signs of early stage cancers, which are too small to be found by Physical Examination and Mammography, can be discovered with Breast Infrared Imaging.
+- Signs of early-stage cancers, which are too small to be found by physical examination and mammography, can be discovered with breast thermography.

-- For various reasons, certain types of cancers will not be detected by Mammography, yet Breast Infrared Imaging will discover many of such cancers.
+- Certain types of cancers will not be detected by mammography.
+Breast Thermography will discover many of such cancers.

 Risk Factors Involved with Breast Cancer: